Intelligence director provides more classified information to DOJ probe of FBI’s Russia investigation as critics say he is politicizing the material

-The FBI’s probe of Russian election interference examined potential links between Russia and the Trump campaign, but it and an investigation by special counsel Robert S. Mueller III did not establish sufficient evidence to substantiate a criminal conspiracy.
+The FBI’s probe of Russian election interference examined potential links between Russia and the Trump campaign, as did Special Counsel Robert S. Mueller III, who did not establish sufficient evidence to substantiate a criminal conspiracy.

 The investigation has long angered Trump, who derides it as a “hoax” meant to undermine his campaign and his presidency.
 Trump has posted about the investigation to his Twitter account dozens of times in the past 24 hours, tweeting on Tuesday that he had “fully authorized the total Declassification of any & all documents” on the investigation.